tscmacdonald/bfg-fleetlists/_site/_special_rules/tyranid-xenobiology.md

 | 2D6 Roll | Extra Blast Markers | Result |
 | --- | --- | --- |
-2-7 | +1 | **Drifting Carcasse**: The limp remains of the bio-ship drift through the void, pushed forward by sporadic death spasms.
-The wreck moves 4D6 cm forward in each of its subsequent movement phases.
+2-7 | +1 | **Drifting Carcasse**: The wreck moves 4D6 cm forward in each of its subsequent movement phases.
 Place a blast marker in contact with the corpse’s base after each move.
-8-9 | +1 | **Death throes**: The ship is wracked by violent muscle contractions, and ichor seeps from dozens of horrendous wounds.
-The wreck moves 4D6 cm forward in each of its subsequent Movement phases.
+8-9 | +1 | **Death throes**: The wreck moves 4D6 cm forward in each of its subsequent Movement phases.
 Place a Blast marker in contact with the corpse’s base and roll on the Catastrophic Damage table again after its move.
-10-11 | Half Damage | **Biological eruption**: The ship spectacularly explodes, hurling gobbets of viral slime and acid over a wide area.
-Remove the ship from play, leaving behind a number of blast markers equal to half its starting number of hits.
+10-11 | Half Damage | **Biological eruption**: Remove the ship from play, leaving behind a number of blast markers equal to half its starting number of hits.
 Make a pyro- acid attack against every target within 3D6 cm, with a firepower equal to the ship’s starting damage
-12 | Starting Damage | **Bio-plasma detonation**: With a blinding flash the ship’s main arteries explode with bio-plasma engulfing the creature and spraying dangerously in all directions.
-Remove the ship from play, leaving behind a number of blast markers equal to its starting number of hits.
+12 | Starting Damage | **Bio-plasma detonation**: Remove the ship from play, leaving behind a number of blast markers equal to its starting number of hits.
 Make a bio-plasma attack against every target within 3D6 cm, with a Strength equal to half the exploding vessel’s starting damage.
 Shields and holofields are not effective against the detonation.